AlexOwen/example-react-project/README.md

 `npm test` from either the front or back end folder.

+## Deleting data

+All data can be used by sending DELETE to http://localhost:3000/answers, or the same using the Loopback explorer at http://localhost:3001/explorer/#/AnswerController/AnswerController.deleteAll

 ## Notes

 - The front end is based on create-react-app and should behave exactly as expected.
-- The back end is an express based application and generally follows normal conventions.
+- The back end is a Loopback API and follows normal conventions.
+The explorer can be accessed on http://localhost:3001/explorer/

 ## Troubleshooting